Educational Studies BES, Youth and Adult Development Emphasis

 General Education Requirements

 Students follow the University's General Education Requirements, Mathematical Skills, Advanced Expository Writing, American History and Government, and Cultural Diversity Requirements.
-Due to prerequisites of required courses all students must take PSYCH 1003 and POL SCI 1100.
-Students pursuing the Exercise Science emphasis area must take BIOL 1012, BIOL 1013, and MATH 1030.
+Students pursuing the Exercise Science emphasis area must take BIOL 1012 and BIOL 1013.

 Foundations (Required Courses)